 1. It is necessary for determining the maximum probable flood(Maximum flood level) at the proposed construction site.
 For example, dam construction.

-2. It facilitates engineers and hydrologists for establishing the relation between surface water and underground water resources.
+2. It facilitates engineers and hydrologists in establishing the relation between surface water and underground water resources.

 3. It enables one to determine the flow over various hydraulic structures such as spillway, highway culvert, urban storm drainage system etc.